Five Awesome Sonoma County Parks

 Kruse Rhododendron State Natural Reserve and Salt Point State Park

-Located 20 miles north of Jenner on Highway 1 near milepost 43.
-These side-by-side state parks offer nature lovers an amazing array of things to do.
+Located 20 miles north of Jenner, these side-by-side state parks offer nature lovers an amazing array.

 A woman sits on the edge of the coast and looks out over the Pacific Ocean

-Hike down to Stump Beach, a deep, steep-sided cove fed by a small creek.
+Hike down to Stump Beach, a steep-sided cove fed by a small creek.
 From there, more than six miles of rugged coastline and an underwater park await.
-Then cross the creek and hike along 20 miles of trails along the bluffs.
-Add in variety of picnicking, horseback riding, fishing, skin and SCUBA diving, and camping for an amazing get-away-from-it-all trip.
+Across the creek, 20 miles of amazing bluffside hiking trails beckon.

 Green hills in the foreground set the stage for the views in the background where you can see for miles